BrandyJSon/qubes-haveno-appvm/README.md

 	-n [appVM name] : Name of haveno appvm (default: haveno) `
 # Functionality
 Allows for automatic creation of a haveno AppVM based on debian-12-minimal template.
-Ensures tor over tor is not occuring when using haveno.
+Ensures tor over tor is not occuring when using haveno, instead utilizing haveno's direct bind address option.
 Performs hardening and minimzes the attack surface of the vm by default.
 Allows for install of unoffical haveno clients for easy access to mainnet trading.

+# Changing hidden service address used by haveno
+./refresh-haveno-address.sh

+    -n [HAVENOVM_NAME] : (optional: default haveno)
+    -h : print help message

+# Functionality
+This script will cause sys-whonix to generate a new hidden service address for haveno to utilize and automatically update the haveno vm to utilize it.